VisionXLab/EvoTok/README.md

 ## Highlights

-🔗 **Unified & Consistent**: Reconciles the "granularity gap" by maintaining task-decoupled yet consistent representations within a shared space.
+🔗 **Unified & Consistent**: Reconciles the "granularity gap" by maintaining task-decoupled yet consistent representations within a shared space via residual evolution.

 📊 **Data Efficient**: Trained entirely on fully open-source data (w/o any re-captioning or distillation).
 Despite using only 13M images, EvoTok achieves 0.43 rFID on ImageNet-1K (256×256).